 As for the outsole, it is made of a soft blown rubber so that it is both cushy and grippy.
 On top of that, flex grooves on the outsole promote a more natural forefoot movement and fluidity.

 Nike is the synonym for high-quality, comfort, stability, and support.
 These shoes won’t disappoint you as they give you support and security during your run or walk.
-Actually, this model is one of the best running shoes for supination and plantar fasciitis.
+Actually, this model is one of the best supination and plantar fasciitis.

-It features a no-sew breathable upper so that you get the feeling of a sock-like fit and don’t suffer from excessive sweating.
-The midsole has a dual-density foam, which gives enough support and cushioning.
-It is especially relevant for people with Plantar Fasciitis.
+It features a no-sew upper so that you get the feeling of a sock-like fit and don’t suffer from excessive sweating.
+The midsole has a dual-density foam, which gives enough support.
+It is especially relevant for Plantar Fasciitis issue.

 As for the outsole, it is made of rubber, so it is durable and it has flex grooves, which enhance flexibility.

-Comfortable, breathable, responsive – all these words are about New Balance W 1080V5.
-The model features a FantomFit upper, which is lightweight, breathable, and give a sock-like fit.
+Comfortable, responsive – all these words are about New Balance W 1080V5.
+The model features a FantomFit, which is lightweight, breathable, and give a sock-like fit.
 It’s seamless, which contributes to the overall comfort.
 Besides, the lace-up helps to achieve a lockdown fit.

-The true treasure of this sneaker is the midsole and the outsole, which give enough support, cushioning, and stability people with underpronation require.
+The true treasure of this sneaker is the midsole and the outsole, which give enough support and stability with underpronation require.

-As for the outsole, it has ABZORB rubber, which increases cushioning and compression resistance.
+As for the outsole, it has ABZORB rubber, which increases compression resistance.

-The Flymesh upper ensures good breathability and flexibility so that the foot has a natural range of motion.
-In the meantime, there is a Flywire technology.
+The Flymesh upper ensures great breathability and flexibility so that the foot has a natural range of motion.
+In the meantime, there is Flywire technology.
 It means that Flywire cables wrap the midfoot and create a supportive and custom lockdown.